AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 >
 >The Dispatcher stores the cached document in a structure equal to the requested URL.
 >
->There can be OS-level limitations for length of file name.
+>There can be OS-level limitations for the length of the file name.
 That is, if you have a URL with numerous selectors.

 ### Methods for Caching